giove91/arithmat/README.md

 # Arithmat
-Sage implementation of arithmetic matroids and toric arrangements.
+SageMath implementation of arithmetic matroids and toric arrangements.

 Authors: Roberto Pagaria and Giovanni Paolini